DavidEdwards/AndroidDevTools/README.md

 <p>Use to install an APK onto an Android device.
 Example usage, drag the APK you want to install onto this batch file.</p>

 <h2>sign.bat</h2>
 <p>Use to sign this APK with the certificates provided in the sign folder.
+You will need to supply these certificates yourself.
 Example usage, drag the APK you want to sign onto this batch file.</p>

 <h2>sign_install.bat</h2>
 <p>Firstly sign.bat the supplied APK, then install.bat this APK.
 Example usage, drag the APK you want to sign & install onto this batch file.</p>